l7mp/dcontroller/doc/reference-pipeline.md

 - "@project": <projection_expression>
 ```

 Here, `<projection_expression>` is an [Expression][expr] that can be a map (for object construction) or a list (for sequential transformation).
-Processing for the projection operator is initiated with the result from the previous pipeline or the delta object emitted by a Source as the global subject (i.e., the object that can be referenced by `$` in the aggregation step), and a completely empty result object.
+Processing for the projection operator is initiated with the result from the previous pipeline or the delta object emitted by a Source as the global subject (i.e., the object that can be referenced by `$` in the projection), and a completely empty result object.
 It is the **responsibility of the projection op to copy all the required fields** from the subject to the result (especially the `metadata`); there is no way to recover fields lost in an earlier projection phase.

 **Behavior:**